Treats pulmonary arterial hypertension.

 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-You must use 2 forms of effective birth control to avoid pregnancy while you use this medicine and for at least 1 month after you stop taking the medicine.
+You must use effective birth control to avoid pregnancy while you use this medicine and for at least 1 month after you stop taking the medicine.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.